 Consulting continues to expand as more businesses turn to both external and internal consultants.
 The course addresses necessary skills and resources, assessment, planning, implementation and evaluation.
 Students are required to develop and present a business plan.
-Offered: Every other Spring (2003).
 Experimental.
 3 credits.

 BMGT 7540 Entrepreneurship